 This is possible because of section 25 of the Administration of Estates Act.
 However, the couple must have lived together continuously in a genuine domestic relationship for a period of not less than five years immediately before the death of the deceased.
 The surviving common-law spouse is entitled to benefit from the estate of the deceased in the following ways:

 To claim his or her share of the estate, the surviving common-law spouse must file with the High Court a notice of interest as the surviving cohabitant within 28 days of the deceased's death.
 If the surviving cohabitant was unable to file within 28 days of the deceased's death, in certain circumstances, he or she can make an application to the court asking for an extension of time for filing the notice of interest.
 The surviving cohabitant must then apply to the court within three months after that to obtain an order affirming that there was a common-law relationship and affirming how much of the estate he or she is entitled to.
-Important Notice: This post does not constitute or provide legal advice.
-Always consult with a suitably qualified attorney-at-law on any legal problem or issue.
-Law For All is managed by the Aurora Chambers Legal Practice.
-Receive updates straight to your inbox by subscribing to our newsletter.
+Important Notice: This post does not constitute legal advice.
+Always consult with an attorney on any legal problem or issue.
+This website is managed by AURORA Chambers; a law practice in Trinidad and Tobago.
+Click HERE to receive updates straight to your inbox by subscribing to our newsletter.

 YOU MAY ALSO LIKE TO READ: